PMP

 Overall customer satisfaction Based on survey data, the percentage of customers that are satisfied with the services provided by the Recreation Department. >90%

-Net Promoter Score Measures the loyalty of customers to an organization/service. evaluating target
+Net Promoter Score Measures the loyalty of customers to an organization/service. >70

 Performance: